 Aquarium was first published in Britain, then published in America under the title Inside the Aquarium: The Making of a Top Soviet Spy.
 A feature film and a 4-part TV series based on this book were made by a Polish-Ukrainian-German team in the late 1990s.

 This novel provides examples of:

-- Briefcase Full of Money: A sneak peak of a hidden apartment in a bag is used to tempt potential recruits.
+- Briefcase Full of Money: A sneak peek of a hidden compartment in a bag is used to tempt potential recruits.
 Of course, the new shiny bills there are not the cash actually used for payment.

 - Buried Alive: Suvorov is told about a man who was revealed to be a traitor.
 He begged not to kill him.
 Well, he was buried alive and died on his own.

 - Conspicuous Trenchcoat: The first lesson Suvorov was taught in the Spy School - avoid this as much as possible.

 - Dead Drop: It is described that for most spies under diplomatic cover, all their work consists of either checking and filling Dead Drops, or driving around so that the police won't be able to pinpoint these.
 Actual contacts with agents are to be made as few as possible.

 - Demoted to Extra: At one point, a man says that Suvorov found himself a nice girl, who previously allowed no others near her.
 She is never mentioned afterwards.
 In reality, she became his wife, and he fled to the West with her and their two children.